Scroll down to see the Scharf Platform

 - Improve accessibility to city government services, distribution of information and resources

-- Open data sharing policy
+- Implement an open data sharing policy for public information

 - Approach the council as a body serving the many city employees who do the daily work to provide invaluable public services and safety; be keenly responsive to employee input and requests

 - Make permitting and project approval processes more clear and user-friendly